rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 Familiarity:

 - I use it
-- I know about it, but do not use it
+- I know of it, but don't use it
 - Never heard of it

 ## Workarounds